ARM-software/CMSIS-Stream/Examples/eventrecorder/README.md

 # README

-This example is inside the folder `examples/eventrecorder` of the Compute graph folder.
+This example is inside the folder `examples/eventrecorder` of the CMSIS-Stream folder.

 This example explains how to enable the [Event Recorder](https://www.keil.com/pack/doc/compiler/EventRecorder/html/index.html) for the scheduling of the following graph: